dgaydukov/cert-spring5/files/spring5.md

 * `/loggers` - view logging level for every component (like with env, you can change logging level with POST request)
 * `/heapdump` - download gzip heap dump file with info about heap, memory and so on (useful in debugging memory leaks or heap problems)
-* `/metrics` - view all metrics of running app
+* `/metrics` - view all metrics of running app Customizing actuator:

-Customizing actuator
 * `/info` - you should implement `InfoContributor`
 * `/health` - you should implement `HealthIndicator`
-* `/metics` - you can inject `MeterRegistry` into any bean, and add info into it

-You can also create custom endpoint.
+* `/metics` - you can inject `MeterRegistry` into any bean, and add info into it You can also create custom endpoint.
 For this annotate class with `@Endpoint`, method should be annotated with `@ReadOperation/@WriteOperation/@DeleteOperation`.
 The reason actuator use it's own annotation instead of `@Controller`, is that actuator is not just controller, it's also expose data to JMX console.
-So that's why adding only ``@Controller` not enough.
+So that's why adding only `@Controller` not enough.
 To secure actuator you should use spring security.
-Since `/actuator` path can be changed from config file, it's better to use `EndpointRequest` like
+Since `/actuator` path can be changed from config file, it's better to use `EndpointRequest` like:
 ```
 protected void configure(HttpSecurity http) throws Exception {
     http